ParsaZa79/SimpleAuthNet/README.md

-Certainly!
-Here's a markdown-style documentation for your ASP.NET API using .NET 8:

 # SimpleAuthNet API Documentation

 This documentation provides an overview of the SimpleAuthNet API, an authentication and authorization system built with ASP.NET using .NET 8.